HeckesJannick/HeckesJannick/That is me.md

 - 👋 Hi, I’m @HeckesJannick
 - 👀 I’m interested in ...
 Coding, writing and sports
-- 🌱 I’m currently learning ...
-C#, HTML/CSS/PHP
+- 🌱 I’m currently learning/working ...
+C#, on other projects
 - 📫 How to reach me ...
 DM / PM

 <!---